RSeinfeld/Streamer.bot-Subathon-Countdown-Timer/README.md

 ![OBS Connection](/Images/OBSConnection.png)

 2. Set the name, Websocket v5.x, Host address, port, and password.
 The `Auto-connect at Startup` and `Reconnect on Disconnect` are optional but are recommended.
+In OBS, [Tools ---> Websocket Server Settings](#Enable-Websocket-Server), hitting `Show Connect Info` will provide this information.

 ![OBS Websocket Connect](/Images/OBSWebsocketConnect.png)